Neelpatel1604/Person-Detection/README.md

 # Bus Crowd Detection System

-This system uses computer vision to detect people in buses and send notifications when crowding is detected.
-It uses YOLOv4-tiny for person detection and can send email notifications.
+A real-time computer vision system that detects people in buses and sends email notifications for crowd monitoring.
+Built with OpenCV and YOLOv4-tiny for efficient person detection.

+## 🚀 Features

+- Real-time person detection using YOLOv4-tiny
+- Email notifications when people are detected
+- SQLite database for storing detection data
+- Visual display with bounding boxes and confidence scores
+- Configurable notification cooldown period
+- Environment variable support for secure credential management

-## Prerequisites
+## 📋 Prerequisites

 - Python 3.7 or higher
 - Webcam or IP camera
-- Gmail account for sending notifications
+- Gmail account with App Password enabled
+- Git (for cloning the repository)

-## Installation
+## 🛠️ Installation

 1. Clone the repository: